stephanbracke/intermagnet-technical-manual/chapters/processdata/totalfielddiff.rst

 .. _proc_dat_tot_f_dif:

-The Computation Of Total Field Differences
+The Computation of Total Field Differences
 ==========================================

 Whenever possible, observatories should measure the scalar